oat-sa/taohub-articles/forge/qti/tao-pci-and-pic.md

 The previous statements apply to PIC with the following notable exceptions :<br/>

-The two required files are respectively called picCreator.json and pciCreator.js (instead of pciCreator.json and picCreator.js)\
+The two required files are respectively called picCreator.json and pciCreator.js (instead of pciCreator.json and picCreator.js)<br/>
-icon : this is not currently used but is still required for consistency with the PCI package and keping for future usage (e.g. a more visual PIC selection toolbar)\
+icon : this is not currently used but is still required for consistency with the PCI package and keping for future usage (e.g. a more visual PIC selection toolbar)<br/>
 response : this is not useful for PIC since no response is expected from an info control so should not appear in picCreator.json

 the entry point : pciCreator.js